This page is your connection to the latest information on the status of learning and services on our campuses as we prepare.

-Selkirk College has a COVID-19 Task Group Committee in place that has been coordinating the evolving response since this global health emergency came to light.
 Taking direction and guidance from the B.C.
-Provincial Health Officer, the Ministry of Health, the Ministry of Advanced Education, Skills & Training, and Interior Health, the college continues to work towards the best outcome for students and staff during this challenging time.
+Provincial Health Officer, the Ministry of Health, the Ministry of Advanced Education, Skills & Training, and Interior Health, Selkirk College continues to work towards the best outcome for students, employees and our community during this challenging time.

 Letter from President Angus Graeme to Students: May 22

 Dear Current and Future Learners.

 I would never have imagined writing all of you a letter like this one, but students in particular occupy my thoughts constantly these days.
 I hope all of you and your loved ones are healthy and safe through these challenging times.
 The COVID-19 pandemic has caused so much change in our region, our province, our country and our world.
 Though much uncertainty still exists, I believe strongly that there is plenty to be hopeful for as we prepare and create a remarkable future.
 Selkirk College remains dedicated to providing the education, skills and training that will help you succeed in a world of change.
 At the same time, we are evolving as a College community with a collective and deep commitment to your health and safety.